sofi12321/quantile_calculation/README.md

 # Implementation of an approximate quantile computation on large-scale data
-Realization of the Greenwald & Khanna's quantile algorithm
+Realization of the Greenwald & Khanna's quantile (GK01) algorithm from the research paper titled ["A Survey of Approximate Quantile Computation on Large-Scale Data"](https://arxiv.org/pdf/2004.08255.pdf).

+Project is implemented in February 2023

 ### Explanation of GK01 algorithm